 Penn MD-PhD Steering Committee

 The Steering Committee is the core group that guides and shapes the MD-PhD program at Penn.
 The members are Drs.
-Skip Brass, Aimee Payne, Mark Kahn, Rahul Kohli, Jaimo Ahn, Dennis Kolson, and Ben Stanger, along with the administrative Director, Maggie Krall.
+Skip Brass, Aimee Payne, Mark Kahn, Rahul Kohli, Jaimo Ahn, Dennis Kolson, Ben Stanger, and Bob Heuckeroth along with the administrative Director, Maggie Krall.
 The committee meets often to discuss all aspects of the program, and the members are always available to talk with students individually.

 Additional information about the faculty members on the committee appears below.